paulhiggs/dvb-i-tools/README.md

 ### Description

-This server application implements a Service List Registry as defined by the [DVB-I Service Discovery and Content Metadata specification - A177r2](https://dvb.org/wp-content/uploads/2020/11/A177r2_Service-Discovery-and-Programme-Metadata-for-DVB-I_ts_103-770-v120_June-2021.pdf) in clause 5.1.3.2.
+This server application implements a Service List Registry as defined by the [DVB-I Service Discovery and Content Metadata specification - A177r6](https://dvb.org/wp-content/uploads/2023/07/A177r6_Service-Discovery-and-Programme-Metadata-for-DVB-I_Draft_TS-103-770-v121_February-2024.pdf) in clause 5.1.3.2.

 The application works by reading in a reference/master XML document and then pruning out any provider and service offerings that do not match the specified query parameters.
 Per A177r2, the allowed query parameters added to the /query are

-- regulatorListFlag ("true" or "false")
-- ProviderName
 - TargetCountry
+- regulatorListFlag
+- Delivery
 - Language
 - Genre
-- Delivery
+- ProviderName
+- *inlineImages* default is "false"

 These parameter names are case sensitive and the comparisons made with their values are also case sensitive against the master Service List Entry Points Registy (SLEPR)